-In 2017 she received the Louis Crosby Memorial Endowment Scholarship for the International Contemporary Ensemble's ARC Ensemble program at Banff Centre for Arts and Creativity.
-She has performed in world premieres including Drew Baker's "Nox" (2016), Kelley Sheehan's "Tech Bite" (2017), Imani Uzuri's "Sustenance" (2018), and Ryan Packard's "alone/together" (2018).
+In 2017 Jill received the Louis Crosby Memorial Endowment Scholarship for the International Contemporary Ensemble's ARC Ensemble program at Banff Centre for Arts and Creativity.
+She has performed in world premieres, including Drew Baker's "Nox" (2016), Kelley Sheehan's "Tech Bite" (2017), Imani Uzuri's "Sustenance" (2018), and Ryan Packard's "alone/together" (2018).

-In 2018, Jill performed in Make Music Chicago with a.pe.ri.od.ic and received the Banff Centre Artist Scholarship to attend the (R)evolution: Resonant Bodies residency.
+In 2018, she performed in Make Music Chicago with a.pe.ri.od.ic and received the Banff Centre Artist Scholarship to attend the (R)evolution: Resonant Bodies residency.

-Her most recent performance was an improvisational collaboration with sound artists Lou Mallozzi and Sam Pluta and video artist Kim Alpert at the 2019 Elastro A/V Festival for live electro/acoustic sound + video, as well as a performance collaboration with poet Darshita Jain at DePaul University.
+Some of her most recent performances include an improvisational collaboration with sound artists Lou Mallozzi and Sam Pluta and video artist Kim Alpert at the 2019 Elastro A/V Festival for live electro/acoustic sound + video, as well as a performance collaboration with poet Darshita Jain at DePaul University.

-Jill is a 3-time O'Brien VRBA Grant Recipient for civic leadership and community service.
-Her recent writing has been published in Cacophony Magazine, I CARE IF YOU LISTEN, F News Magazine, and Scapi Magazine.
+Jill is a three-time O'Brien VRBA Grant Recipient for civic leadership and community service.
+Her recent writing has been published in I CARE IF YOU LISTEN, F News Magazine, and Cacophony Magazine.

-Jill earned her Bachelor's in Music from DePaul University where she studied with Alyce Johnson and Stefán Höskuldsson.
+Jill earned her Bachelor's in Music from DePaul University where she studied with Alyce Johnson, Lyric Opera, and Stefán Höskuldsson, Chicago Symphony Orchestra.
 She has performed in master classes with Emmanuel Pahud, Tim Munro, Amy Porter, Jonathan Keeble, Sonora Slocum, Jenny Shin, and Leela Breithaupt.

-A recipient of the New Artist Society Scholarship, she is currently pursuing a master's degree in New Arts Journalism at the School of the Art Institute, where she is working on her thesis project - an audio production exploring the last remaining silence in the United States, can be previewed here: neartotalsilence.com
+A recipient of the New Artist Society Scholarship, she received her master's degree in New Arts Journalism at the School of the Art Institute in 2020.
+Her thesis, Near Total Silence, an audio production exploring the last remaining silence in the United States, can be previewed here: neartotalsilence.com